DerKleineLi/MHR_reticle/README.md

 - Change settings in script generated UI, the supported settings are:
   - Enabled: whether the script functionality is enabled.
   - Size: Size of the reticle.
-  - Color: Color of the reticle.
+  - Color: Color of the reticle when weapon is off/on.
 Change value of alpha channel to get transparent reticle.

 ### Credits